OG84/angular-loading-service/README.md

 ## Features

 - emits an event when the first http request is started
-- emits an event when all http requests have finnished
+- emits an event when all http requests have finished
 - push your own observables to the service to have them additionally tracked too

 ## Usage